 Experiments in Bone Broth Making

 The slow cooker (affiliate link) has become my preferred method for easy, size, safety, and clean-up.
 My first batches of bone broth was made on the stove top.
 It came out great, but the long slow simmer was problematic.
 Leaving a pot simmering on the stove isn’t very safe if you’re not home or awake on all of the long simmer, and good bone broth takes a long time.
 I was also size limited on my available pots.
 Dogdad bought me an inexpensive new stock pot thing it would be perfect for bigger bones, but it wasn’t suitable for our induction stovetop.
 Good intentions though!
 Haha!
 From the starting point, we experimented with all sorts of different methods, including the burner on the barbecue to take the smell outdoors.
 It worked ok, but the high minimum temperature wasn’t ideal and it also required constant supervision.
 My go-to method is using a slow cooker (crock pot).

 Dog-Friendly Bone Broth Ingredients

 I usually make our dogs’ bone broth with just bones, water, and apple cider vinegar.
 The latter helps to extract extra goodness from the bones.
 I don’t usually add extras to the broth at this stage, preferring the flexibility of a plain broth for varied uses.
 But, there are lots of options to customise your own special bone broth mixture.
-See the alternative ingredients below.
+See the alternative ingredients below for ideas.